CosmosContracts/junoswap-docs/developers/create-an-amm-pool.md

 Replace \<wallet-name> with the name of your wallet in your local keystore.
 {% endhint %}

-If we query the `<transaction-hash>` resultant from the instantiate transaction:
+If you query the `<transaction-hash>` resultant from the instantiate transaction:

 ```bash
 junod q tx <transaction-hash> | jq -r .raw_log | jq .